schmug/GameOfLifeTracker/README.md

 ### Environment Variables

 `VITE_BASE_URL` sets the base URL used by Vite when building for production.
+If not specified, Vite defaults to `/`.
-For example when deploying to GitHub Pages:
+When deploying to GitHub Pages, set it to your repository name.
+For example:

 ```bash
 VITE_BASE_URL=/GameOfLifeTracker/